bakpakin/Fennel/setup.md

 **Note**: Embedding the Fennel compiler in an application is the more flexible option, and is recommended.
-By embedding the Fennel compiler in an application, users can write their own extension scripts in Fennel to interact with the application.
-If the application is more restricted, then compiling Fennel code to Lua during the build process, and including the Lua output in the application may be easier.
+By embedding the Fennel compiler in an application, users can write their own extension scripts in Fennel to interact with the application, and you can reload during development.
+If the application is more restricted, then compiling Fennel code to Lua during the build process and including the Lua output in the application may be easier.

 ## Embedding the Fennel compiler in a Lua application

 The Fennel compiler can be added to your code repository, and then loaded from Lua.

 ### To embed the Fennel compiler in a Lua application